 Ternium del Atlantico.
-Ternium del Atlantico has recently inaugurated a steel bars and coils facility to serve the Colombian construction sector with total annual finished steel production capacity of approximately 520,000 tons.
+Ternium del Atlantico is a manufacturer of steel bars and coils serving the Colombian construction sector with total annual finished steel production capacity of approximately 520,000 tons.

 Tenigal.
 Tenigal is a manufacturer of hot-dip galvanized and galvannealed steel sheets serving the Mexican automotive industry with total annual finished steel production capacity of approximately 480,000 tons.
 Ternium and NSC hold 51% and 49% participations in Tenigal, respectively.